 Momo was pretty adamant about that.
 “To grow our fan base, and to really figure out what type of audience is going to be attracted to our music.
 And then funding for our next album”.

 And you can expect to hear more about MOMO here on LeoSigh in the coming months.
 I love this band.
-Momo’s voice is gorgeous, her songs are beautiful, and they are one of the best Austrian bands I’ve heard so far.
+Momo’s voice is gorgeous, her songs are beautiful, and they are one of the best Austrian bands I have heard so far.
 I think they are going to do very well.